 This tax is applied to businesses that provide ground transportation for hire to passengers departing from commercial service airports in Chicago (O'Hare and Midway) and is passed on to consumers.
 The tax is imposed by the Metropolitan Pier and Exposition Authority.
-The current tax rates have been in effect since September 1, 2010 when the MPEA implemented a 100.0% increase in the prior rates.
 The tax rate for taxis is \$4.00 per airport departure.
 The tax rate for vans and buses regulated by the Illinois Commerce Commission or Interstate Commerce Commission is \$2.00 per passenger.
 Tax rates for other buses and vans range by capacity: the tax is \$18.00 for vehicles with a capacity of 1-12 passengers; \$36.00 for 13-24 passengers; and \$54.00 for over 24 passengers.